 The Christmas in July theme

-I started with our Christmas ornaments.
+The first thing we started with was our Christmas ornaments.
 Because it was Christmas in July we tried to think of summer items we could use to make Christmas decorations.
 My Granddaughter and I went to Walmart and purchased a bunch of the largest bouncy balls we could find.
 We were lucky to find some that already had designs we could use.
 Score!
 Another great option would be to use beach balls too!

 To make the balls into ornaments we spray painted some clear plastic snack cups silver.
 Then we glued them onto the top of the balls with Beacon Quick Grip.
 When they dried, we drilled two holes in the cups then ran fishing wire thru them to hang them from the trees.
 Update: A couple of the cups didn’t hold.
 So, we added a second fishing wire around the ball and above the cup for added support.
 The fishing wire is invisible so it didn’t change the decoration at all and this was any easy way to add a little stability to the ornament.

 The Candy Canes

-For the final touch my granddaughter made some paper chains out of red construction paper we got at the craft store.
+For the final touch my granddaughter made some paper chains out of classic red construction paper we got at the craft store.
 Then she strung them from candy candy cane to candy cane.

 Santa’s Toy Bag